zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Hud

-### HaseAnchorPrefabStateTextAboveAnchors
+### HudAnchorTextAboveAnchors
 - Description: Shows the anchored status above vehicle anchors prefab.
 This text will update based on state change
 - Default Value: True

 ### HideAnchorStateMessageTimer
 - Description: Hides the BepInEx.Configuration.ConfigDescription after X seconds a specific amount of time has passed.
 Setting this to 0 will mean it never hides
+- Default Value: 3

+### HudAnchorTextSize
+- Description: Sets the anchor text size.
+Potentially Useful for those with different monitor sizes
-- Default Value: 0
+- Default Value: 4

 ## Quick Start (DEBUG-ONLY)